Node

 Ctrl + C

-to kill the node serverOpen the server in the browser at
+Open the server in the browser at http://localhost:port#

-, where port# is specified in the nodejs file with the.listen(port#)
+, where port# is specified in the nodejs file with the .listen(port#)

 (usually 8080).